mafe72/3D-Printer-Filament-Width-Sensor/README.md

 # 3D Printer Filament Width Sensor
-This is an optical sensor based on the ATtiny85 that measures the plastic filament width in real time as it goes into a 3D printer extruder by using the TSL1401CL sensor.
+This is an optical sensor based on the ATtiny85 - 8-bit AVR Microcontrollerthat measures the plastic filament width in real time as it goes into a 3D printer extruder by using the TSL1401CL sensor.

 License
 -------